CareTransition-Audit: A Benchmark to Audit Discharge Summaries for Efficient Care Transitions: Abstract

 \section{Abstract}

-Incomplete or inconsistent discharge documentation is a primary driver of care fragmentation and avoidable readmissions.
-Despite its critical role in patient safety, auditing discharge summaries relies heavily on manual review and is difficult to scale.
-We propose an automated framework for large-scale auditing of discharge summaries using locally deployed Large Language Models (LLMs).
-Our approach operationalizes core transition-of-care requirements such as follow-up instructions, medication history and changes, patient information and clinical course, etc. into a structured validation checklist of questions based on DISCHARGED framework.
-Using adult inpatient summaries from the MIMIC-IV database, we utilize a privacy-preserving LLM to identify the presence, absence, or ambiguity of key documentation elements.
-This work demonstrates the feasibility of scalable, automated clinical auditing and provides a foundation for systematic quality improvement in electronic health record documentation.
+Incomplete or inconsistent discharge documentation drives care fragmentation and avoidable readmissions.
+Despite its critical role in patient safety, auditing discharge summaries relies on manual review and does not scale.
+We propose an automated framework for auditing discharge summaries using large language models (LLMs).
+Our approach operationalizes the DISCHARGED framework into a checklist of 46 questions.
+Using 50 summaries from the MIMIC-IV database, with clinician ground-truth labels, we benchmark 11 LLMs.
+Model-assessed mean documentation completeness ranges from 54.9\% to 74.2\%, and the best-performing models achieve a Cohen's $\kappa$ values around 0.5 against clinician labels, indicating moderate agreement.
+All models struggle to identify ambiguous documentation (\texttt{Unclear}), highlighting a key gap in current automated auditing.
+This work provides a clinician-validated benchmark and zero-shot baselines for systematic quality improvement in clinical documentation.